aweymo-ui/distant_listening/content/3_process.md

 Once this text mining data is produced from the combined transcripts, it is entered into a “primary tag sheet” in Google Sheets, located in the same folder as the transcripts for student workers to edit.
 Using the Text to Columns function, tag names are split into column A and their associated words into column B.

-{% include gallery-figure.html img="dl_04.png" alt="Example of the formatted primary tags sheet with headers reading tags in column A and associated words in column B." caption="Excerpt of a formatted primary tags sheet, utilizing the text mining tool output" width="35%" %}
+{% include gallery-figure.html img="dl_04.png" alt="Example of the formatted primary tags sheet with headers reading tags in column A and associated words in column B." caption="Excerpt of a formatted primary tags sheet, utilizing the Rural Women's History Projecrt text mining tool output" width="50%" %}

 ## Formatting